ajaymah/React-Interview-Questions-Answers/README.md

 when the browser requests a URL with universal (server-side + client-side) rendering enabled, the server returns a fully rendered HTML page to the browser.
 Whether the page has been generated in advance and cached

 All are different approaches to rendering web content

+## Top 5 acid tests for your website! ##
+1 - Crawling - google search console
+2 - Indexing
+3 - Ranking and Serving